v3rtx/angularjs-rails-resource/README.md

     * **context** {*} (optional) - A context object that is used during url evaluation to resolve expression variables
     * **returns** {promise} - A promise that will be resolved with an array of new Resource instances

-* get(context) - Executs a GET request against the resource's url (e.g. /books/1234).
+* get(context) - Executes a GET request against the resource's url (e.g. /books/1234).
     * **context** {*} - A context object that is used during url evaluation to resolve expression variables.
 If you are using a basic url this can be an id number to append to the url.
     * **returns** {promise} A promise that will be resolved with a new instance of the Resource